-Equally at home on the concert platform or in the orchestra pit, Matthew Wood is one of Australia’s most versatile and successful conductors who now shares his time between Australia and the United Kingdom working regularly with some of the world’s finest orchestras, companies and ensembles.
+Equally at home on the concert platform or in the orchestra pit, Matthew Wood is one of Australia’s most versatile and successful conductors who now shares his time between Australia, Europe and the United Kingdom working regularly with some of the world’s finest orchestras, companies and ensembles.

 In the United Kingdom Matthew has worked with many leading orchestras including the London Philharmonic Orchestra, Philharmonia, Royal Liverpool Philharmonic Orchestra, BBC Philharmonic and with the Royal Ballet Covent Garden.
 Matthew also held the position of Associate Conductor with the Bournemouth Symphony Orchestra for three years.

-In Australia Matthew holds the position of Artistic Director and Chief Conductor with the Darwin Symphony Orchestra.
+In Australia Matthew held the position of Artistic Director and Chief Conductor with the Darwin Symphony Orchestra (2013-2017).
 He has also conducted many of Australia’s other leading ensembles including the Melbourne, Tasmanian and Queensland Symphony Orchestras.

 He is also in demand as a conducting teacher and is a regular guest lecturer and conductor at the Royal Northern College of Music where Matthew held the coveted position of Conducting Fellow.
 During this time he was selected to conduct the London Symphony Orchestra, as part of their conductor discovery series, and received tuition from conductors Sir Mark Elder and Sir Colin Davis.

 Matthew completed his undergraduate music studies, graduating with first class honours at the University of New South Wales, majoring in composition.
 He then undertook postgraduate conducting studies at the Sydney Conservatorium before concentrating his studies under renowned conductor pedagogue Jorma Panula.